 The examination committee will conduct a final examination of the dissertation and related topics orally.
 The defense consists of a 40-50 minute seminar, open to the public, followed by an oral examination by the committee.
 All members of the committee must be present for the examination.
-One member, but not the chairperson or the student, may participate by interactive video.
 Below is a list of the possible outcomes for your defense: